 If your corporation has not yet filed its Condo Returns with the CAO and paid the annual assessment, act now to avoid the consequences for not complying with the Condominium Act, 1998 (see below).

 All condominium corporations are legally required to file Condo Returns with the CAO.
 Filing a Condo Return means providing specific key information about the corporation.
-The government has defined four different types of returns (see below) – the information and timeline requirements for each return is set out in O. Reg.
+The government has defined four different types of returns – the information and timeline requirements for each return is set out in O. Reg.
 377/17 made under the Condominium Act, 1998.

-The CAO is supporting condo corporations to meet their new Condo Return legal requirements through our user-friendly online filing system, instructional emails, helpful step-by-step guides, and staff who can assist corporations at any stage of the Condo Returns process.
+The CAO is supporting condo corporations to meet their Condo Return legal requirements through our user-friendly online filing system, instructional emails, helpful step-by-step guides, and staff who can assist corporations at any stage of the Condo Returns process.

-The CAO’s new online Condo Returns system is being designed to make the returns process as easy and efficient as possible for condo corporations.
+The CAO’s online Condo Returns system is designed to make the returns process as easy and efficient as possible for condo corporations.
 For example, you will only need to enter (or update) your condo corporation’s information once and the system will automatically generate the one or more returns that are applicable to your corporation at the time of filing.